 Trailing stop loss:

 The "Trailing Stop" feature attempts to "lock-in" profit and to keep locking in more as the market keeps moving in your favour.

 It works in the following way:

-The bot will place all new sell orders a couple of percent higher than "normal".
+The bot will place all new sell orders a couple of per cent higher than "normal".
 With "normal" being the price where it "normally" would have been given your configured minimum trade percentage.

-If the market price has risen to above the "normal" price plus a small amount (usually less than 1%), then the higher-up limit order is replaced by a stop loss limit order at the "normal" price.
+If the market price has risen to above the "normal" price plus a small amount (usually less than 1%), then the higher-up limit order is replaced by a stop-loss limit order at the "normal" price.

-If the market keeps moving in your favor, then the stop loss limit order will be "lifted" as much as possible, keeping some distance to it (usually 1-2%) as "wiggle space".
+If the market keeps moving in your favour, then the stop loss limit order will be "lifted" as much as possible, keeping some distance to it (usually 1-2%) as "wiggle space".
 This is the "trailing" part of it all.

-If the market keeps moving in your favor and the current market price exceeds the "normal" prices of any other open higher-up limit orders, then these will be cancelled and their quantities will be added to the trailing stop loss limit order.
+If the market keeps moving in your favour and the current market price exceeds the "normal" prices of any other open higher-up limit orders, then these will be cancelled and their quantities will be added to the trailing stop loss limit order.